steipete/speaking/README.md

 ### Topics 2020

+### UI Testing over the years

+UI testing has been around for years, but it never really caught on.
+Join me on a trip of different frameworks, strategies and tools to find a solution that fits your app.
+This talk was made for App Builders 2020.

 ### Supporting Pointer Interactions in iPadOS 13.4

 With the just released iPadOS 13.4, Apple added support for trackpad and mouse devices!
 Watch me life-coding support for pointer interactions into a large project ([PSPDFKit](https://pspdfkit.com/), a PDF SDK) using Xcode 11.4 and Swift.
 You'll learn how the API works, how you can create bezier paths in-code (and what tools are there to help), and how to structure the handler in a way that is easy to read and extensive.
 We'll also discuss a few tricks and hacks how to make progress faster, how to make buttons react to events, and official and unofficual ways how to differentiate between finger touches and pointer taps.